 If you aren't utilizing the expandable water storage capacity, you will no doubt have enough space to bring along way too much equipment, clothing, and food.
 If you're on a run with ample water sources, bring along a Sawyer Mini filter, and you will have the capacity to bring an entire day's worth of food and equipment.

-While there are a few pockets that aren't accessible while your wearing the SJ Ultra, it does have a plethora of storage within reach.
+While there are a few pockets that aren't accessible while you're wearing the Ultra, it does have a plethora of storage within reach.
 The front of the vest has four tiny pockets for organization, and two large stretch pockets, one with a zipper and the other open as well as two sleeves that seem designed to fit tubes of electrolyte tabs or gels.
 If you are using the soft flasks, there isn't a location big enough to fit a regular smartphone.
 If this is important to you, check out a few of the other large capacity running vests in our review.

 The back of the vest has two large compartments.
 One runs the entire length of the vest and is capable of holding an extreme amount of food or extra layers.
 The stretchy compartment is also big enough to house a running jacket, gloves, or even more food.
 The stretch pocket is also equipped with a keychain clip to keep your keys from escaping.
 Finally, to supplement these pockets, the bungee on the back allows you to over pack, and as you use supplies from inside the vest, you can migrate the external load into the pack.

-We tested the large size SJ Ultra Vest 4.0.
+We tested the large size Ultra Vest 4.0.
 Completely dry and without bottles, the vest weighs in at 216 grams (7.6oz).
 With bottles included it bumps up 320 grams (11.3oz).
 While the vest is quite light, the bottles detract a bit from the ultralight design.
 When comparing the Salomon bottles to the UD bottles, we found a single Salomon weighed in at 30grams vs. the UD bottle at 50grams.
 That isn't an insignificant amount of weight.
 All in all, 320 grams for a vest that can haul so much equipment is pretty dang good, and admittedly the bottle weight is nitpicky, but we must be thorough!

 This vest is super versatile.
 The ability to run with just soft flasks, water bladder, or both gives huge variation in how far you can go without resupply as well as how much equipment and food you can haul.
 This ultralight vest is as appropriate for unsupported days out in the mountains as it is for a trail marathon with multiple resupplies.
 If you're looking for a capable all-around running vest this is a pretty good choice.